openelb/website/content/en/docs/Overview/_index.md

 ![porter-logo](/images/docs/overview/porter-logo.png)

-Porter is an open-source load balancer implementation designed for bare-metal Kubernetes clusters.
+PorterLB is an open-source load balancer implementation designed for bare-metal Kubernetes clusters.

-## Why Porter
+## Why PorterLB

 In cloud-based Kubernetes clusters, services are usually exposed by using load balancers provided by cloud vendors.
 However, cloud-based load balancers are unavailable in bare-metal environments.
-Porter allows users to create LoadBalancer services in bare-metal environments for external access, and provides the same user experience as cloud-based load balancers.
+PorterLB allows users to create LoadBalancer services in bare-metal environments for external access, and provides the same user experience as cloud-based load balancers.

 ## Core Features